EveGroup/EveHolder/README.md

 `python3` refers to the Python 3 command using in Linux and Mac system.
 For window use `python` or `py`.

-1. Check python version (it should be 3.6 or newer).
+1. Check python version (it should be 3.6 or 3.7).

    ```bash
    python --version